XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

-The following examples can be run with the [curl](https://curl.se/) command line utility or imported into the [Postman](https://www.postman.com/) application (_File_ menu, _Import_, select _Raw Text_, paste the whole `curl` command, _Continue_, review and replace the variable placeholders with values).
+The following examples can be run with the [curl](https://curl.se/) command line utility or imported into the [Postman](https://www.postman.com/) application (_File_ menu, _Import_, select _Raw Text_, paste the whole `curl` command, _Continue_, review and replace the variable placeholders with actual values).

 Command line setup for curl commands: